open-mmlab/mmsegmentation/docs/useful_tools.md

 - `--show`: Determines whether to print the architecture of the exported model.
 If not specified, it will be set to `False`.
 - `--verify`: Determines whether to verify the correctness of an exported model.
 If not specified, it will be set to `False`.
 - `--dynamic-export`: Determines whether to export ONNX model with dynamic input and output shapes.
 If not specified, it will be set to `False`.
+- `--normalize-in-graph`: Whether to include image normalization in ONNX graph.
+This would cause the saved ONNX model to do image normalization as the first step, allowing inference with non-normalized inputs.
+If not specified, it will be set to `False`.
 - `--cfg-options`:Update config options.

 :::{note}